 However, mediation is also the best way to preserve emotional capital too.
 It is the fastest way a resolution will come about and it is the way of the least emotional stress too.

-Our commercial mediators can help you gain the clarity and perspective to negotiate a settlement that you can be happy with – one where you have resolved the issues in dispute to your satisfaction, having had your say and a deep input into the process and the settlement that emerges.
+Our commercial mediation can help you gain the clarity and perspective to negotiate a settlement that you can be happy with – one where you have resolved the issues in dispute to your satisfaction while living in Bristol, having had your say and a deep input into the process and the settlement that emerges.

 It’s so much better than the grind and expense of the court process that drains your wallet and your peace of mind over a torturous lengthy period.